TikhonMcGill/web-programming-tm/README.md

 ## Description

-This repository contains the necessary files to build a GitHub Pages website detailing Tikhon the Great and his empire's capital city of Tychonia.
+This repository contains the files for a website detailing Tikhon the Great and his empire's capital city of Tychonia.

 ## Index